nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/08_geo_ch_flag_drug.md

 __The profile of medicines prescribed to care homes patients aged 65 years and over varied by geography__

-The chart allows users to view and compare the most common medicines prescribed nationally to care home patients at each BNF level by drug cost and number of prescriptions.

-The chart allows you to exploration of drug cost and prescription item metrics for care home patients within a selected drug group, year, and geography.
-Geographies can be selected at either an NHS region, ICS, or Local Authority level.
+The chart allows exploration of drug cost and prescription item metrics for care home patients within a selected drug group, year, and geography.
+Geographies can be selected at NHS region, ICS, or Local Authority level.